Learn how to send local and production push notifications in your React Native Application

 }

-- In the Firebase Console, go to Cloud Messaging > Apple app configuration and set up an APNs key or certificate for push notifications.
+- In the Firebase Console, Cloud Messaging > Apple app configuration, upload an APNs key or certificate.

-Important: Test on a physical iOS device, as simulators don’t support FCM notifications.
+Test on a physical device. iOS simulators don’t deliver FCM notifications.

 Usage

-FCM sends notifications as data payloads to Android and iOS devices (and Android emulators).
-We need to handle notifications in three app states:
+FCM delivers payloads to Android and iOS devices (and Android emulators).
+You handle three app states:

-Let’s code the logic to request permissions, handle notifications, and retrieve the FCM token.
+Below: request permission, handle notifications, get the FCM token.

 Coding Push Notifications